Databricks SDK for Go

 Examples

-The following code examples demonstrate how to use the Databricks SDK for Go to create and delete clusters and to run jobs.
+The following code examples demonstrate how to use the Databricks SDK for Go to create and delete clusters, run jobs, and list account users.
 These code examples use the Databricks SDK for Go’s default Databricks authentication process.

 For additional code examples, see the examples folder in the Databricks SDK for Go repository in GitHub.